How to Find BitLocker Recovery Key in 4 Easy Steps

 3. Click on your device, and you’ll find your BitLocker key.

-Have you been wondering where can you find the BitLocker recovery key in your Microsoft account?
-If you’re using a Microsoft account for your Windows log-in, your recovery key will be stored on Microsoft’s servers.
+Have you wondered where to find the BitLocker recovery key in your Microsoft account?
+If you use a Microsoft account for your Windows log-in, your recovery key will be stored on Microsoft’s servers.

 Here, you will see a list of devices and their associated recovery keys, including laptop, desktop, and mobile devices.
 You can click on any of these devices to see more details and download their respective BitLocker recovery key files.